ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 You can modify _Item Scenes_ after creating them.
 This means adding items, removing items or modifying them (for example pinning them to a different position on the model).
 Just open the _Item Scene_ in the _Item Scene_ selection window and save it again.
 To modify existing items in the scene, you first have to load that scene via a hotkey, then do your changes (for example moving or pinning the item somewhere else), then open the _Item Scene_ selection window and then save.

+The only thing you cannot change is the scene name.
+If you want to change that, you'll have to delete and recreate the _Item Scene_ from scratch.

 ## Can I have one Item Scene with items pinned to different models?

 Yes, that's possible.
 Just load the model you want to add items to the _Item Scene_ for and then add those items to the existing _Item Scene_ which already contains items pinned to different models.

 When an _Item Scene_ is loaded using a hotkey and it contains pinned items not intended for the currently loaded model, those items are skipped and will not be loaded.

+## Does loading Item Scenes cause lag?

+Only the first time the _Item Scene_ is loaded after starting VTube Studio.
+After that, the textures will be cached in memory so loading should be instant.